 - eTOM – Business operations framework specifically for telecommunications service providers.

 Warning: How NOT to Begin Your ITSM Tool Comparison Process

 One thing you’ll hear me say often is that most organizations go about the ITSM tool comparison process in the wrong order.
 The first thing they do is look at the tool landscape and determine how much a new tool is going to cost and what licensing model they think they need.
 They’ll say, “We have $50,000 to spend, and we want SaaS.”
-They then create a ITSM tools list based on what cool technology and functionality they’ve seen.
-Finally, as the ITSM tool is selected and ultimately implemented, they might conduct a maturity assessment, so they can understand if the tool is providing value as intended.
+They then create a list of vendors based on what cool technology and functionality they’ve seen.
+Finally, as the ITSM software is selected and ultimately implemented, they might conduct a maturity assessment, so they can understand if the tool is providing value as intended.

 You need to flip this process on its head.
-NEVER start with the ITSM tool list!
+NEVER start with the ITSM vendor list!

 Tip 1: Start with an ITSM Maturity Assessment

 You may already have a fairly good idea of what kind of capabilities you need your ITSM software to provide.
 You want great IT service desk capabilities including a modern IT self-service catalog, a comprehensive CMDB, robust IT ticketing and issue tracking, and contract and SLA management, to name just a few.